Freeman School of Business: Campus

+In 2025, a $20 million fund to invest in startups founded by alumni and faculty was launched in partnership with 1834 Ventures.

 Academic programs

 Degrees

 The school offers a Bachelor of Science in Management degree, as well as numerous graduate degrees, including the Master of Business Administration (MBA), Master of Accounting (MACCT), Master of Business Analytics (MANA), Master of Finance (MFIN), Master of Management (MMG), and Master of Management in Energy (MME).

 Double-degree programs

-Double-degree offerings include, but are not limited to, the BSM/Master of Accounting, BSM/MBA, MBA/Master of Sustainable Real Estate Development, MBA/MD, MBA/JD (Law), MBA/MPH (Health Systems Management), and MBA/MA (Latin American Studies).
+Double-degree offerings include, but are not limited to, the BSM/Master of Accounting, BSM/MBA, MBA/MME (Master of Management in Energy), MBA/Master of Sustainable Real Estate Development, MBA/MD, MBA/JD (Law), and MBA/MHA (Health Administration).

 Signature programs

 Burkenroad Reports

 Burkenroad Reports provides stock analyses of small- to mid-size companies throughout the Texas to Florida region of the United States.
 Many of these companies would otherwise not be covered by bulge bracket financial firms; consequently, the reports provide unique information that investors rely on, which helps the followed companies gain access to capital.
 Students are the primary authors of the reports, and they get the opportunity to visit the followed companies and interview top management.
 This process allows students to gain practical and marketable stock analysis skills, as well as insight into strategic management.
 The Burkenroad Reports program celebrated its 25th year in 2018.